How to Dry Thyme

 Can I dry a few different herbs together?

 Yes!
-You can dry all herbs the same way… Basil, parsley, tarragon, oregano, sage… All the herbs can be dried the same way.
+You can dry all herbs the same way… Basil, parsley, rosemary, tarragon, oregano, sage… All the herbs can be dried the same way.

 Can I rehydrate thyme?